 What is time series visualization and analytics?

 Time series visualization and analytics are crucial to understanding your data.
-The ability to see your data and spot trends to track change over time and generate forecasts is essential.
+The ability to visualize your time series data and spot trends to track change over time and generate forecasts is essential.
 Time series data can be queried and graphed in dashboards spanning different types of visualization, including line graphs, gauges, tables and more.

 Using time series visualization and analytics, you can generate forecasts and make sense of your data.
 Time series data provides significant value to organizations because it enables them to analyze important real-time and historical metrics.
 Data is valuable only if it’s easy to access, so you need to make sure you are using a database optimized for storing and querying time series data.
 That’s where being able to build dashboards that run repetitive analytical queries becomes a force multiplier for organizations looking to expose their time series data across teams.

 What is a time series chart?